 The Future of Humanitarian Action: The Power of Communities

-In place of what has been an in-person Prize Ceremony and Symposium, the Hilton Foundation will once again host a virtual Prize Ceremony and an online conversation series in partnership with Devex under the theme The Future of Humanitarian Action: The Power of Communities.
+In place of what has been an in-person Prize Ceremony and Symposium, the Hilton Foundation is once again hosting a virtual Prize Ceremony and an online conversation series in partnership with Devex under the theme The Future of Humanitarian Action: The Power of Communities.

 Record forced displacement, growing inequality, catastrophic natural disasters exacerbated by climate change, the fallout from a once-in-a generation global pandemic, and protracted armed conflicts raging on multiple fronts.
 In this context, is the humanitarian system that exists today fit-for-purpose?
 This series brings together thought leaders from around the world to discuss these pressing humanitarian issues, and to look at the ways we must build our future together, as well as the unique paradigm shift required to make the shifting and sharing of power a reality.
 Learn more by visiting The Future of Humanitarian Action series.

 This year marks the 26th anniversary of the Conrad N. Hilton Humanitarian Prize — the world’s largest annual humanitarian award presented to a nonprofit organization judged to have made exemplary and extraordinary contributions toward alleviating human suffering.

 The 2021 Hilton Humanitarian Prize Ceremony is dedicated to recognizing the work of this year’s Prize recipient, CAMFED, the Campaign for Female Education.
 Featured speakers include Angeline Murimirwa, CAMFED executive director – Africa, and Phumzile Mlambo-Ngcuka, former United Nations under-secretary-general and executive director at UN Women, with Soledad O’Brien as the emcee.
 Four-time Grammy Award winner Angélique Kidjo also gives a special performance.